telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-add--manually-report-viewer-to-a-wpf-.net-framework-project.md

 	In case you are still not prepared to migrate to Implicit Styling you can use the binaries that include the xaml.
 However you will still have to merge all the xaml files mentioned in the next step, otherwise the Report Viewer will not show up as it will have no style.

 	In case Telerik UI for WPF is used only for the report viewer, reference the Telerik UI for WPF assemblies available with Telerik Reporting.
 They are internally unlocked for the WPF Report Viewer but can only be used with the report viewer.
-The.NET Framework assemblies containing *Telerik UI for WPF* are located in _%programfiles(x86)%\Progress\Telerik Reporting {{site.suiteversion}}\Bin\WpfViewerDependencies\Framework_.
+The .NET Framework assemblies containing *Telerik UI for WPF* are located in _%programfiles(x86)%\Progress\Telerik Reporting {{site.suiteversion}}\Bin\WpfViewerDependencies\Framework_.

 	The WPF ReportViewer is build with the latest official release of Telerik UI for WPF.
 In this way we provide trouble free upgrade for most of the users.
 This means that you can use the latest version of Telerik UI for WPF in your project and report viewer.
 It is possible that the Telerik UI for WPF assemblies have a greater version (service pack or internal build) than the one with which the WPF report viewer control targets.
 In this case assembly binding redirects are required (see [Binding Redirects](#binding-redirects) topic below).